 Both options are viable.
 DIY installation requires a helper, a utility knife with extra blades, a straight edge, and a willingness to do some physical work.
 Most rectangular stalls without unusual features can be DIY'd by a capable horse owner in an afternoon.

-Professional installation by WB Rubber makes sense when you have multiple stalls, complex layouts, or need the subfloor leveled before the mats go down.
+Professional installation by WB Rubber and Turf Services makes sense when you have multiple stalls, complex layouts, or need the subfloor leveled before the mats go down.
 We also bring a mat saw for cleaner cuts than a utility knife can produce on irregular shapes.
 Contact us for a quote that includes materials and installation as a package.

 A few questions to have answered before placing your order: